π«π Hard times, strong men, and feeds that reward noise over skill

 Claim

-Engagement-driven systems can speed up the weak-men phase of the Hopf cycle: they reward attention-seeking, self-promotion, and performative identity, so shallow performers rise ahead of competent people and systemic failure arrives sooner.Thoughts
+Engagement-driven feeds rank by clicks and watch time, rewarding attention-seeking and performative identity.
+That speeds up the weak-men phase of the Hopf cycle: shallow performers rise ahead of competent people, and institutions slide toward failure faster.Thoughts

 Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times.